hironichu/FrostbiteGame/README.md

 ---

-Frostbite is a Browser mini Survival RPG ! made entierly in javascript for browser without any need to host it somewhere.
-You can download the game and execute the index.html right into your browser,
+Frostbite is a Browser mini Survival RPG ! made entierly in javascript for browser

-  - Challenging objectives
+  - Challenging objectives / Quests
   - Complete and complexe inventory and crafting system
   - Magic!